USCbiostats/partition/cran-comments.md

 ## Resubmission
 This is a resubmission.
 For this submission, I have:
+* Corrected myself and wrapped software name in '', as originally requested.
+Oops :)
 * Wrapped software name in `` in DESCRIPTION

 Our paper is in submission without a preprint; however, we will add this paper to the DESCRIPTION file in the next release.